flawgarden/BenchmarkJava-mutated/README.md

 # BenchmarkJava-mutated

 ## Description
-`BenchmarkJava-mutated` project is under active development.
-The benchmark covers the features of Java language from the list below using the selective fuzzing approach to differentiate SAST tools' functional quality.
+The `BenchmarkJava-mutated` project covers the features of Java language from the list below using the selective fuzzing approach to differentiate SAST tools' functional quality.

 * Conditionals:
   - if, else, switch